-Distributed generation greater than 1 MW connected to HHH's 27.6 kV and 44 kV systems may have an impact on Hydro One's electrical supply system and will require their separate impact assessment.
+Distributed energy resources greater than 500 kW connected to HHH's 27.6 kV and 44 kV systems may have an impact on Hydro One's electrical supply system and will require their separate impact assessment.

 Hydro One may request or be required to perform their own impact assessment on any size project connecting to HHH's distribution system.
 Any costs incurred by HHH applying to Hydro One on behalf of a Generator will be borne by the Generator.